Gorilla-Lab-SCUT/DADA-AAAI2020/README.md

 - ...<br />

 # Training
-Replace paths and domains in run_visda_partial.sh with those in your own sysytem.
+Replace paths and domains in run_visda_partial.sh with those in your own system.